frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 | :----- | :------------------------------------------------- |
 | object | Info about the type of data represented in the URL |

-Fr exampe:
+For exampe:

 ```javascript
 state.source.get("/category/nature/");
 ```

-will return something like
+will return something like:

 ```javascript
 {